COSBlab/EMMIVox/README.md

-# Single-structure and ensemble refinement with cryo-EM maps and EMMIVox
+# Single-structure model and ensemble refinement with cryo-EM maps and EMMIVox

-Here you can find scripts and tutorials to perform single-structure model and ensemble refinement using cryo-EM maps and the EMMIVox approach described in:
+Here you can find scripts and tutorials to perform single-structure model and ensemble refinement using cryo-EM maps and the EMMIVox approach introduced in:

 S. Hoff, E. Thomasen, K. Lindorff-Larsen, M. Bonomi.
 Accurate model and ensemble refinement using cryo-electron microscopy maps and Bayesian inference. bioRxiv 2023 doi: [add ref]().